tphan86/tphan86.github.io/_posts/2023-10-19-enhancing-targeting-accuracy.md

 The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
 A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these, the chosen model is the Random Forest because a) its performance was mostly consistent on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 <br>
 **Metric 1: Classification Accuracy**